bitgoldcoin-project/BGC-abe/README.md

 If you wanna see a "Step by Step" Install Guide, please follow "EASYINSTALLGUIDE.md"

+Todo : Research about "How to use Abe API?"

 Abe: a free block chain browser for Bitcoin-based currencies.